swz-git/rsbf/README.md

-# Fast (non-JIT) brainfuck interpreter and "compiler" written in rust
+# Fast (JIT & non-JIT) brainfuck interpreter and "compiler" written in rust

 Rsbf includes 2 binaries, rsbfi and rsbfc.
-Rsbfi is a fast (for being non-JIT) optimizing brainfuck interpreter.
-Rsbfc is a brainfuck to C transpiler that using clang compiles the C code to a binary executable.
+Rsbfi is a fast (both JIT and non-JIT) optimizing brainfuck interpreter.
+Rsbfc is a brainfuck to C transpiler that compiles the transpiled C code using clang to a binary executable.

 ## Runtime dependencies (rsbfc)